avaragado/riw/README.md

 ## Assumptions

-riw assumes you're familiar with `react-intl`, and that you already use a build system of some kind (for example, webpack).
+riw assumes you're familiar with `react-intl`, and that your app already uses a build system of some kind (for example, webpack).

 ## Concepts and jargon